What is phishing?

-Does the link you are about to click actually start with https://www.litebit.eu/ ?
-Is LiteBit spelled differently, or does the link not start the way it is described above?
-Chances are it is not the official LiteBit website.
-The first part of the link shows you where you will be redirected.
+Does the link you have to click start with https://www.litebit.eu/ ?
+Is LiteBit spelled differently, or does the link not start as described above?
+Then there is a chance that this is not the official LiteBit website.
+The first part of the link shows where the link takes you.

-In case of doubt, do not provide your information
+- When in doubt, do not provide information

 Quickly go to: